Top Europe Court To Issue Landmark Climate Verdicts - UrduPoint

 The court ruled in favour of the municipality in July 2021, but rejected a case he'd brought in his own name, leading Careme to take it to the ECHR.

-The third case was brought by a group of six Portuguese, aged 12 to 24, inspired to act after fires ravaged their country in 2017.
+The third case was brought by a group of six Portuguese people, aged 12 to 24, inspired to act after fires ravaged their country in 2017.

-Their case is not only against Portugal, but also 31 other states -- every EU country, plus Norway, Switzerland, Turkey, the United Kingdom and Russia.
+Their case is not only against Portugal but also 31 other states -- every European Union country, plus Norway, Switzerland, Turkey, the United Kingdom and Russia.

 Almost all European countries belong to the Council of Europe, not just EU members.